jkaewprateep/machinelearning_apachespark/README.md

 ### 🧸💬 It is important to manage the session or later start a session may need to identify the session name

 ```
-import findspark                                               # 🧸💬 Do not forget session name is the same as the database connection
+import findspark                                               # 🧸💬 Do not forget the session name is the same as the database connection
 findspark.init()                                               # 🧸💬 before we need to limit session timeout manage the session
                                                                # 🧸💬 close and dispose before leave the program.
 from pyspark.sql import SparkSession